Thinking About Eating in Portland

 Fall—EN 95-LC5, Writing & Grammar

 What do you eat?
-How does it get from there to here-and why does it matter?
-What do eating well and eating badly really mean?
+How does it get from there to here and why does it matter?
+What does eating well and eating badly really mean?

 In this First-Year Learning Community, students will…

 - Explore some of the many moral, political, social, economic, environmental, and spiritual implications of eating.

 - Look into the issues of access to food and practices of eating that are tied to problems of homelessness, poverty, social and economic structures, and city policies.

 - Dive into the complicated and diverse production and distribution systems that support Portlanders’ habits of eating.

 - See how cities each city has certain eating practices, and how different parts of the cities eat